KatiuscaQ/Myers_Briggs_Type_Indicator/README.md

 This project is based on this [Kaggle dataset](https://www.kaggle.com/datasnaek/mbti-type).

 The last 50 tweets from various accounts on Twitter were gathered (column: “posts”) and a Myers-Briggs Personality Type was assigned (column “type”).
-Using Machine Learning (SVM, Random Forest, and Neural Networks), the dataset was analyzed to see if we could correctly predit the personality type based on their tweets.
+Using Machine Learning (SVM, Random Forest, and Neural Networks), the dataset was analyzed to see if we could correctly predict the personality type based on their tweets.

 ### Myers-Briggs Personality Type